qrichert/goji/docs/StyleGuide.md

 #### Modifiers

-- **`error`**: Made for HTTP error pages.
+- **`.error`**: Made for HTTP error pages.
 Content is centered horizontally.
 Should be combined with the contain widget area `centered` modifier and contain an `h1` (error) and a `p` (description).
-- **`text`**: Ideal for reading, like articles.
+- **`.text`**: Ideal for reading, like articles.
 Content is 800px wide max. and centered horizontally.